Consumer Proposal

 A consumer proposal is a debt management option available to individuals who are struggling with overwhelming debt.
 It is a legal process that allows debtors to make a formal proposal to their creditors to repay a portion of their debts over a period of time.
 Understanding the concept of a consumer proposal involves knowing its purpose, how it works, and who can file for it.

 The purpose of a consumer proposal is to provide debt relief for individuals by offering an alternative to bankruptcy.
-It allows debtors to negotiate a manageable repayment plan with their creditors, often resulting in reduced overall debt and more favorable terms.
+It allows debtors to negotiate a manageable repayment plan with their creditors, often resulting in reduced overall debt and more favourable terms.
+In this article, we’ll go over the steps to file a consumer proposal, the pros and cons, potential consequences, and alternatives.

 Key takeaways: